Audio Mastering with MasteringBOX

 parametric eq resonance

 All this means is that any instrument you record can be placed all over the frequency spectrum.
 But only certain frequencies will allow that instrument to really shine and reach its full potential, so to speak.
 Additionally, every mix must juggle several tracks and instruments at once.
 Frequencies will naturally collide, cancel, and overwhelm the ear if left alone.
-The best-sounding vocal track might sound dull given the rest of the mix.
+The best-sounding vocal track might sound dull when combined with the rest of the mix.
 This is why proper EQ practices matter.

-What is parametric EQ?
+What is Parametric EQ?

 parametric EQ

 Frequency refers to the specific frequency you wish to focus on.
 Filter types include high-pass, low-pass, peak, notch, high-shelf, and low-shelf.
 Q factor essentially means how wide or narrow the frequency band is (more on that later).
-And gain simply refers to the increase or decrease in dB.
+Gain simply refers to the increase or decrease in dB.
 Now, let’s dig a bit deeper into these variables and why they matter.

 parametric EQ bandwidth

 Bandwidth refers to the difference between a lower frequency and a higher one.
 A center frequency lies equidistant to the lower and higher frequencies that bookend the bandwidth.
 The bandwidth can be adjusted around this center frequency to yield a wider or narrower gap.
 The narrower the gap, the higher the Q factor.
 Visually, a high Q factor means a narrower, steeper, and sharper EQ.
-A low Q factor means a wider, more shallow, soft EQ.
+A low Q factor means a wider, more shallow, and soft EQ.

 parametric EQ shape